Social Media and Your Family

 Creating rules for online behavior that align with your family's values may help all of you make safe and appropriate choices.

-On the Internet today, we post photos from our lives, “like” other people’s posts, and communicate with shorthand images called emojis—but when you zoom out from these day-to-day moments, it’s clear we’re also creating a record of all our activities.
+Posting photos from our lives, “liking” other people’s posts, and communicating with others are parts of everyday life for those using social media.
 These moments add up to a collection, or dossier, of our online lives, and that dossier is permanent.
-In a way, your online presence over the years will add up to a virtual life that will run parallel to your offline life.
+Your online presence creates a virtual persona that can be very different from your offline identity.

-There’s a real danger that your children’s digital dossiers could affect their lives—or those of your entire family—in ways that are difficult to anticipate but could cause lasting damage.
-“That information is always out there, held by unaccountable people for indeterminable periods of time.
-Anything can happen to it,” says Brad Deflin, founder and president of Total Digital Security.
+Your children’s digital dossiers could affect their lives—or those of your entire family—in ways that are difficult to anticipate but could cause lasting damage.
+Information is always out there, for indeterminable periods of time.

 Consider that access to the Internet has grown considerably in just the last few years.
 One study reports 95% of teens have access to smartphones and 45% are online “almost constantly.”1 It isn’t hard to imagine they could possibly give out personal information—whether in updates, photos, or text—to someone they don’t know.
 Such actions could have negative repercussions for anyone, but wealthy families face an especially grave risk of privacy violations and Internet fraud.
-Identity thieves often target such families precisely because they tend to have greater credit and more accounts,2 giving cybercriminals more to gain.
+Cybercriminals prey on the children of wealthy families, knowing that a hacked tablet or smartphone could unearth family treasure.2

-A cybercriminal may hide behind a false profile or username and pose as a harmless peer, and then manipulate unsuspecting young adults into disclosing private information.
+A cybercriminal may hide behind a false profile or username, pose as a harmless peer and then manipulate unsuspecting young adults into disclosing private information.
 Even the most routine action could put your child and family at risk—and not just in cyberspace.
 Suppose your son posts a vacation photo on Instagram.
 A criminal who sees a glamorous beach shot with the name of an exotic locale could spot an opportunity to break into an empty home.

-Other dangers may arise if a family member mentions business ventures online.
-A tweet telling of a new product or of a change in company leadership—the type of information a child might glean from an overheard conversation—could be disastrous.
+Other issues may arise if a family member mentions business ventures online.
+A tweet telling of a new product or of a change in company leadership—the type of information a child might glean from an overheard conversation—could have a large impact.
 What’s more, once something is posted on social media, it becomes part of the public record.
 Tweets and photos of teens whose parents are in the public eye can easily be picked up by news or gossip sites and potentially taken out of context.
 In one notable case, offers to a prestigious college were rescinded when it became clear that 10 students posted offensive memes online.5

 Being a good citizen of the digital world often means incorporating many of the same principles applied in the offline world.
 Behaving responsibly online, for example, could mean refraining from mean-spirited, offensive, or bullying comments.
 Obeying the law translates into not illegally downloading material.
 Taking personal responsibility suggests an understanding that online actions may reflect upon your own character and your family.